okcoders/2018-fall-html-css/00-preparation/windows-setup.md

 Install Node.js: [http://nodejs.org/](http://nodejs.org/).

+Note: Make sure to install the LTS (long term support) version of Nodejs.

 ## Set up your SSH keys

 SSH Keys are used to establish a secure connection to GitHub and Heroku.

 Follow the instructions at GitHub to create and register new SSH keys: [Generating SSH Keys for GitHub](https://help.github.com/articles/generating-ssh-keys).

+Note: When you're entering a password during this process it **will not** show up in the terminal.
+This is for security reasons.

 If you get an error when trying to add your keys to the ssh-agent, type the following command at the terminal prompt and press return: